 Telephone: +39 02 7602 3313

 Established in 1933 and located down a narrow lane in one of the oldest sections of the city, the Trattoria Milanese has a three-beamed ceiling sheltering its long, communal tables.
 Serving traditional local cuisine such as risotto alla Milanese, with saffron and beef marrow, and an excellent minestrone soup, this is a favourite with locals.
-Open Monday to Friday for lunch and dinner, reservations essential.
+Open Tuesday to Sunday for lunch and dinner, and Monday for dinner only, reservations essential.

 Address: Via le Gorizia